 Bypass navigation bar

-Substance abuse counseling is a demanding but ultimately rewarding branch of social work that requires patience, compassion and the motivation to help people in crisis.
+Substance abuse counseling is a demanding but rewarding branch of social work that requires patience, compassion and the motivation to help people in crisis.
 Substance abuse counselors typically refer patients to a variety of other services to create a holistic approach to solving the complicated problems of drug and alcohol addiction.

 Substance abuse counselors form a specialized category of social workers, whose other primary areas include child, family and school social workers, and medical and public health social workers.
 They work closely with other health and human service professionals including psychologists, social workers, family counselors, career counselors, lawyers, welfare agents and other state employees.